 How do I get access to information?

 Tasman Council is required by the Right to Information Act 2009 to make information available to the public through proactive disclosure, this means we are to routinely make information available which will assist the public in understanding what it is we do and how we do it.

-This is may be done via our website, through publications (e.g. fact sheets, or discussion papers), via reports (e.g. our Annual Report).
+This is may be done via our website, through publications (e.g. fact sheets, or discussion papers) and via reports (e.g. Annual Report).